-In the Championship a competitor will count a maximum number of scores equal to the number of Championship events, there are no drop scores.
+In the Championship a competitor will count results from all of the Championship events run.

 Where events run combined with other championships, only those registered in the Championship will be awarded points.

 All Championship events will score maximum points regardless of distance.